 - Do not overbake.
 Once those edges have just begun browning pull them out.
 The cookie will continue to harden as it cools.

-- Get them cooling.
+- Get the vegan shortbrad cooling.
 Transfer them from the baking sheet to a wire cooling rack as soon as you can (allowing just a few minutes out of the oven to firm up) so that they don’t continue to bake on the baking sheet.

 - Eat them the same day.
 The best shortbread should be eaten the same day it’s made.
 Pretty quickly the cookie will lose it’s flaky, heavenly goodness.